Graham277/NewDozer/README.md

   ```
   and see if it exists.
 The agent must implement the Secret Service, thus
   GNOME keyring or KDE wallet should work for most situations.

+If you are running a version of Linux and using the installer script to run the
+app, you can also store the secrets using `systemd-creds`.
+Run the installer
+with the subcommand `import` – it will add the encrypted credentials directly
+into the `systemd` service file.
+In this case, no further action is needed.

 ## Discord tokens